ian-fisher-developer/development-tools/README.md

   A custom build task runs the unit-test program under valgrind and logs the results to a [valgrind report][4].

-- Create more reports
+- Use the compiler's code sanitizers

-  The environment has more custom build tasks generating reports from valgrind, and the compiler's address sanitizer and undefined-behavior sanitizer.
+  Two custom build tasks generate reports from the compiler's [address sanitizer][5] and [undefined-behavior sanitizer][6].
+  Each task builds the project's code with the corresponding sanitizer flag, then runs the unit-test program.
+The instrumented code writes to a log file if it finds any issues.

 [1]: https://ian-fisher-developer.github.io/development-tools/statistics_coverage_report/coverage_report.html